 Development of the McClean Lake project began in March 1995.
 Construction and commissioning were completed in 1997.
+The JEB deposit was mined out and the ore stockpiled.
+The JEB pit was then converted in 1999 into the JEB Tailings Management Facility ("TMF").
 The McClean Lake mill began production of uranium concentrates in 1999, processing ore from the JEB deposit.
 The first ore was fed to the mill on June 22, 1999 and commercial production was achieved on November 1, 1999.
-To date, the McClean Lake mill has produced approximately 49.9 million pounds U3O8.
-The mill is currently on care and maintenance since 2010.
+The mill operated until the end of June 2010 producing approximately 49.9 million pounds U3O8 when it was placed on stand-by due to a lack of ore.

 McClean Lake Mill

 The McClean Lake mill is specially designed and constructed to process high grade uranium ores in a safe and environmentally responsible manner.
 The mill uses sulphuric acid and hydrogen peroxide leaching and a solvent extraction recovery process to extract and recover the uranium product from the ore.
 In addition to the mill facility, other infrastructure on the site includes a sulphuric acid plant, a ferric sulphate plant, an oxygen plant, an electricity transmission line tied into the provincial power grid, a 14 megawatt back-up diesel power plant, warehouses, shops, offices and living accommodations for site personnel.
 In 2016, mill expansion construction and licensing was completed and the licensed production capacity of the mill was increased to 24 million pounds U3O8 per year.
 This increased licensed capacity allows for the processing of 100% of ore production from the Cigar Lake mine, forecasted to be 18 million pounds U3O8 per year, and the flexibility to mill ore from other sources.